Kong/docs.konghq.com/app/konnect/dev-portal/customization/index.md

 ## Custom Developer Portal URL

 All Dev Portals have an auto-generated default Dev Portal URL.
 You can add a custom domain.
 When set up properly, users can access the Dev Portal from both the default URL and the custom URL.
 The {{site.konnect_short_name}} Kong Developer Portal generates an SSL certificate for your custom domain automatically.

 ### Prerequisites

-* You have the **Organization Admin** or **Portal Admin** role in {{site.konnect_saas}}.
 * A domain and access to configure domain's CNAME
 * Your organization's auto-generated default Dev Portal URL.
 For example, `https://kong121212.portal.konnect.konghq.com/`.

 ### Direct your CNAME to the default Dev Portal URL

 From your domain registrar's DNS records settings options, point your CNAME to your Dev Portal's default URL.

 ## Add a custom Dev Portal domain